Pricing

 The long-term answer is “Maybe”.

-We also need humans to evaluate the application’s UX, supervise automation testing, and intervene when necessary.
+Manual testing still has its place in the software testing world.
+We need humans to evaluate the application’s UX, supervise automation testing, and intervene when necessary.
 However, AI technology is gradually changing the landscape.
 Smart testing features have been added to many automated software testing tools to drastically reduce the need for human intervention.

 Software Testing-inline2.png